ScilifelabDataCentre/Anubis/anubis/README.md

 ### URL-mapped functions

 - `display`: Display the proposal information.
+- `display_docx`: Return a DOCX file containing the proposal information.
+- `display_xlsx`: Return an XLSX file containing the proposal information.
 - `edit`: Edit the proposal information, such as title and category.
 - `transfer`: Change ownership of the proposal to another user account.
 - `submit`: Submit the proposal.
 This can be done only if the call is still